niieani/bash-oo-framework/README.md

 Bash Infinity Framework
 =======================

 This is a boilerplate framework for writing tools using **bash**.
 It's highly modular and lightweight, while managing to implement some concepts from C#, Java or JavaScript into bash.
-The Infinity Framework is also plug & play: include it at the beginning of your existing script to get the error handling benefits, and start using other features gradually.
+The Infinity Framework is also plug & play: include it at the beginning of your existing script to get error handling benefits, and start using other features gradually.

-Disclaimer: Tested only with **bash 4**, but it should be easy to port to earlier versions.
+Disclaimer: Not all of the modules work with earlier versions of bash, as I test primarily with **bash 4**.
+However, it should be possible (and relatively easy) to port non-working parts to earlier versions.

 Main features
 =============